ReSurfEMG/ReSurfEMG/README.md

 **ReSurfEMG** is an open source collaborative python library for analysis of respiratory electromyography (EMG).
 On the same site as the repository for this library we keep [related resources](https://github.com/ReSurfEMG?tab=repositories).

-Most important to know before using the software is that we have a [Researcher interface](https://github.com/ReSurfEMG/ReSurfEMG) where the user can access the the code to change various filter and analysis settings, and a [Dashboard interface](https://github.com/ReSurfEMG/ReSurfEMG-dashboard) which contains custom settings and also options to change settings in a more graphical way.
+Most important to know before using ReSurfEMG is that we have a [main code library](https://github.com/ReSurfEMG/ReSurfEMG) where the user can access the the code to change various filter and analysis settings directly and/or in our our [researcher interface notebooks](https://github.com/ReSurfEMG/ReSurfEMG/tree/main/researcher_interface), and a [Dashboard interface](https://github.com/ReSurfEMG/ReSurfEMG-dashboard) which contains default settings for preprocesssing and analysis which can be changed through a graphical (no code) interface.

 The library was initially
 built for surface EMG, however many functions will also work for